Del Mar, California: Transportation

 The North County Transit District operates their BREEZE bus service.
 The historic Del Mar station once served passengers on the Atchison, Topeka and Santa Fe Railway Surf Line and the Amtrak San Diegan intercity service between the early 1900s until its closure in 1995, due to the opening of the new Solana Beach station two miles north.
 That station provides Coaster commuter rail and Amtrak's Pacific Surfliner service.
 This trainline is the second busiest passenger rail corridor in the United States.

 The railroad tracks were built adjacent to coastal bluffs some 40 feet above the beach.
-San Diego Association of Governments (SANDAG) is conducting a $3 million study on relocating the rail line farther inland through the city.
+The San Diego Association of Governments (SANDAG) is conducting a $3 million study on relocating the rail line farther inland through the city.
 On August 16, 2020, the California Coastal Commission emphasized the need to move the railroad tracks inland due to the persistent coastal erosion which eats away at the bluff each year.
 The accelerating rate of sea level rise due to global warming adds urgency to the issue.
 A tunnel under Del Mar which would cost more than $3 billion is being considered.